How to Stop Snoring

-- Sleeping alone.
+- Sleeping in separate beds.
 If you or your partner snores, one of the easiest solutions is for you to sleep apart in different rooms.
-This often results in a lack of needed physical intimacy, straining the relationship.
-And if you’re the one snoring, you might feel lonely, isolated, and frustrated about something you feel you have no control over.
+While this may be a solution for some couples, it can also take a toll on emotional and physical intimacy.
+And if you’re the one snoring, you might feel lonely, isolated, and even punished for something you feel you have no control over.

 If you value your relationship, make it your priority to find a snoring cure so you can both sleep soundly.
 Working together to stop snoring can even be an opportunity to improve the quality of your bond and become more deeply connected.

 So you love everything about your partner… except his or her snoring.
 It’s normal.
 Even the most patient amongst us will draw the line at sleep deprivation.
 But no matter how much sleep you lose due to someone snoring, it’s important to handle the problem sensitively.
 It’s common to be irritable when sleep loss is an issue, but try reining in your frustration.
 You want to attack the snoring problem—not your sleep partner.
 Remember that your partner likely feels vulnerable, defensive, and even a little embarrassed about his or her snoring.

 - Time your talk carefully.
 Avoid middle of the night or early morning discussions when you’re feeling exhausted.